Tze Leung Lai

-Tze Leung Lai (born June 28, 1945 in Hong Kong) is an American statistician.
-As of 2020, he is the Ray Lyman Wilbur Professor of Statistics at Stanford University.
+Tze Leung Lai (June 28, 1945 – May 21, 2023) was a Chinese-American statistician of Hong Kong descent.
+He was the Ray Lyman Wilbur Professor of Statistics, as well as a professor of Biomedical Data Science and of the Institute of Computational and Mathematical Engineering (ICME) at Stanford University.
+He co-directed the Center for Innovative Study Design (CISD) at the Stanford University School of Medicine.
+He was the recipient of the COPSS Presidents' Award, one of the highest honors in statistics, in 1983.

 He received his bachelor's degree from the University of Hong Kong in 1967.
 He received an M.A. in 1970 and a Ph.D. in 1971 in Mathematical Statistics from Columbia University.

-He has supervised over 70 doctoral theses.
+He supervised 79 doctoral theses and 7 postdoctoral trainees.

+He died on May 21, 2023.

 Honors and awards

 He received the COPSS Presidents' Award in 1983.
 He was also awarded a Guggenheim fellowship the same year.

-He is a fellow of the American Statistical Association and the Institute of Mathematical Statistics.
+He was a fellow of the American Statistical Association (1986), the Institute of Mathematical Statistics, and Academia Sinica (1994).